Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 file 8-esrever.js - returns reversed version of a list
 File 9-logme.js - prints number of arguments already printed and the new argument value
 File 10-converter.js - converts a number from base 10 to another base
 File 100-map.js - uses Array.prototype.map
+File 101-sorted.js - creates a dictionary of user ids by occurrence